Post-Surgical Depression, You’re Not AloneJuly 21, 2014

 Change is beautiful and, when done honestly and mindfully, it leads us to a more authentic life where we feel free, happy and connected.
 But change is also scary and can be painful.
 The rewards are worth the effort but do not go this road alone.
 We are all more similar than we realize, sometimes all we need to do is speak up and reach out.

-ABOUT THE AUTHORAngela Taylor is the Licensed Clinical Social Worker for the Khalili Center and has a dedicated private practice, Real Help Therapy.
-She offers understanding in order to prepare for post-op changes.
+ABOUT THE AUTHORAngela Taylor is a Licensed Clinical Social Worker in her dedicated private practice, LuvTheOneUrWith.
+As a mental health professional, she provides expertise and understanding for the changes that come along after bariatric surgery.
 Angela is consulted regularly as a weight management and eating disorder expert, some of her recent projects include: O, The Oprah Magazine, a two-hour special on OWN and multiple quotes in the New York Time’s Best Seller 20 Years Younger.

 Read more articles by Angela Taylor!